Household Management & Homeschooling

-Finding Your Flow
+Finding Your Flow…

-If you’re a stay at home, work from home, homeschool mom like myself, you may be struggling to find your flow when it comes to household management!
+If you’re a stay at home-work from home-homeschool mom like myself, you may be struggling to find your flow when it comes to household management!
 Figuring out how to get the kids through their school day, keep the house clean, finish work projects, and actually manage to get dinner on the table is literally the hardest thing I have ever done in my entire life!

-7 Best Tips for Household Management
+7 Simple Household Management Tips

 Utilize Independent Learning Times

 This tip might just change your life as a homeschool mom.
 If you have young children that require lots teaching time, you may feel overwhelmed and find the thought of doing housework or other mundane tasks during the day completely daunting.
-That is why independent learning times are essential for successful household management.

-Typical handwriting time in our house is around 15 minutes long.
-I always use that quick moment to start my first load of laundry of the day.
-It’s a constant that I can depend on every single day, which I consider a huge multitasking win for this homeschool mom!
+Typical handwriting time in our house is around 10-15 minutes long.
+I always use that quick moment to start my first load of laundry for the day.
+It’s a constant that I can depend on every single homeschool day, which I consider a huge multitasking win for this homeschool mom!

 Think about what independent learning times you can incorporate into your daily homeschool routine and go from there.
-I’m a scheduler, so I like to plan and complete certain tasks during specific homeschool hours.
+I’m a huge scheduler, so I like to plan and complete certain tasks during specific homeschool hours.
 If you live to plan like I do, then go for it!

 Schedule Free Time